UCREL/HEC/README.md

 ## Hints and Tools for monitoring your **Python** jobs

 The main point of this section is to provide you with the tools and knowledge of understanding where the main cause of increasing memory, CPU time, and GPU memory is likely to come from in your code that you submit as a job on the HEC.
-The [monitoring tools that the HEC provide](https://answers.lancaster.ac.uk/display/ISS/Monitoring+jobs+on+the+HEC) are still useful but are more coarse grained and non-language specific.
+The [monitoring tools that the HEC provide](https://answers.lancaster.ac.uk/display/ISS/Monitoring+jobs+on+the+HEC) are still useful but are more coarse grained but non-language specific.
+These guides show how you can work out how much memory is required to process a batch of data for tagging/inference and the time it would take.

 The hints and tools section can be found at [./examples/hints_tools_for_python_monitoring](./examples/hints_tools_for_python_monitoring) and it covers tools with examples on monitoring RAM, CPU time, and GPU memory use in detail.

 ## Job submission examples

 In this section we will have multiple different examples of how to submit jobs to the HEC, each example will cover a slightly different edge case whether that is an edge case of the HEC or the example itself e.g. inference/tagging data compared to training a machine learning model.
-Some examples may build upon the previous examples and all examples assume that you understand the [custom software installation process](#custom-software-installation).
+All examples assume that you understand the [custom software installation process](#custom-software-installation).

-1. Predicting the required amount of memory and compute time.
-This will show case
-2. Predicting the compute time (this is mainly useful for GPU specific jobs).
-3. Predicting the required amount of GPU memory.
+1. Running a single job -- example is tagging Alice in Wonderland book with named entities using SpaCy.
+2. Running multiple jobs -- same as example 1 above, but tagging multiple books with named entities **using multiple nodes/computers on the HEC**.

 ## Presentations about the HEC